apache/flink/docs/apis/streaming_guide.md

 sudo docker pull flinkstreaming/flink-connectors-rabbitmq
 ~~~

-To run the container type:
+To run the container, type:

 ~~~bash
 sudo docker run -p 127.0.0.1:5672:5672 -t -i flinkstreaming/flink-connectors-rabbitmq
 ~~~

-Now a terminal started running from the image with all the necessary configurations to test run the RabbitMQ connector.
+Now a terminal has started running from the image with all the necessary configurations to test run the RabbitMQ connector.
 The -p flag binds the localhost's and the Docker container's ports so RabbitMQ can communicate with the application through these.

 To start the RabbitMQ server: